Devonté Hynes

 EO

 Collaboration.
-Our dear friend Aaron Maine is in the room tonight, known professionally as Porches.
-I met Dev through Aaron in 2015.
-I learned so much through just being in the room with you guys, specifically the sacrality of collaboration and being vulnerable and what it takes to succeed.
-But so much of what I know, I'm realizing, I learned from being around you guys when I was in my early twenties.
-You're such a generous person creatively.
-Is that something that’s always been intuitive for you?
+Our dear friend Aaron Maine is in the room tonight—known professionally as Porches.
+I met you through Aaron in 2015.
+I learned so much just being in the room with you both—specifically about the sacrality of collaboration, being vulnerable, and what it takes to succeed.
+So much of what I know, I’m realizing now, I learned from those early years.
+You’re such a generous person creatively.
+Has that always been intuitive for you?

 DH

-Thank you, that’s really nice.
-It’s very intuitive, and honestly, it comes from playing sports, because I grew up playing football quite intensely, and then at the same time, if you wanna put it back into the context of music, when I was playing cello in orchestra as a child.
-Being in these environments where you had the thing you're good at and are responsible for on the team taught me all I needed to know, which is why I really love working with people who have a thing they’re excellent at doing.
-But with me, if I respect someone, and I like how they think, then I can collaborate with them on anything, it doesn’t even matter.
+Thank you—that’s really nice.
+It’s very intuitive.
+Honestly, it comes from playing sports.
+I grew up playing football pretty intensely, and at the same time, if you want to bring it back to music, I played cello in orchestra as a kid.
+Being in those environments where you have your role, your responsibility to the team or the group—that taught me everything.
+That’s why I love working with people who are great at what they do.
+If I respect someone and like how they think, I can collaborate with them on anything.
+It doesn’t even matter what the thing is.

 EO

-It sounds like you have this kind of composer mentality, where you are the organizing principle, but you’re always thinking about what’s missing and what kind of components can be slotted in to improve the overall experience of the body of sound.
+It sounds like you have a kind of composer mentality.
+You’re the organizing principle, but you’re always thinking about what’s missing—and what needs to be added to shape the body of sound.

 DH

-It's not a rule or anything, but I’ve always felt like a Blood Orange record is something that I start and finish.
-But in the sense that everything in the middle is up for grabs.
-I create the first sound at the beginning, and in the middle it could even just entirely be me doing every single thing or if someone I like might be in the room with me they can be involved, too.
-And then at some point, I tie the knot, and I finish it.
-If I like someone, I will always listen to them because it's interesting to see what comes from the exchange.
+It’s not a rule or anything, but I’ve always felt like a Blood Orange record is something I start and finish.
+Everything in the middle is up for grabs.
+I create the first sound at the beginning—and in the middle, it could be entirely me doing everything, or it could be anyone I like who happens to be in the room.
+At some point, I tie the knot and finish it.
+If I like someone, I’ll always listen to them, because I want to see what comes out of that exchange.

 EO

 Music is a language for you.
-It’s like you write and you reflect in it.
-It’s like a diary.
+It’s like you write and reflect in it—it’s like a diary.

 DH